-I’ll keep this short.
-The podcast began in 2016 and they come out with new episodes every week.
+The podcast began in 2016 and new episodes come out every week.
 I’m a little late on becoming a “murderino” because I’m only on episode 35, but I’m completely hooked.
 I actually look forward to my morning commute to work!
 Georgia and Karen have their regular episodes, which consists of different murder cases, survival stories and anything true crime.
 They also do shorter episodes, which consists of hometown murders, which are stories submitted by other listeners.
 Every episode gets better and more interesting!

 My best advice to you is to download every episode, subscribe and to “stay sexy, don’t get murdered!”

 I am a dog mom and I’m an excited one!
 Raising a puppy has been such a joy and both my boyfriend and I have learned so much in a short amount of time.
 I’m hoping that my tips can help any new, soon-to-be dog parents, too!